idworkin/TurnerKernForaging/TurnerKern_scripts/TurnerKern_MixedModel.md

 ![plot of chunk blup_plot_line](figure/blup_plot_line.png)

-However there as noted before there are some very concerning effects due to Date, and the lack of balance.
+However, as I noted before there are some very concerning effects due to Date, and the lack of balance.
 With respect to the overall variance in date:

 ```r